JeffDeCola/concourse-resource-template/README.md

 ## BUILD AND PUSH THE RESOURCE

-I am using bash to build the resource. go is still in development.
+I am using bash shell scripts to build the resource docker image.
+Using go is still in development.

 To
 [build.sh](https://github.com/JeffDeCola/concourse-resource-template/blob/master/build-resource-using-bash/build/build.sh)
-the resource docker image using the [Dockerfile](https://github.com/JeffDeCola/concourse-resource-template/blob/master/build-resource-using-bash/build/Dockerfile),
+using the
+[Dockerfile](https://github.com/JeffDeCola/concourse-resource-template/blob/master/build-resource-using-bash/build/Dockerfile),

 ```bash